technomancy/bussard/manual.md

 shows the date, sender, and subject of each message.

-If a message offers a mission or makes some request of you, you can indicate your acceptance or acknowledgment by pressing ctrl-alt-enter.
+If a message offers a mission or makes some request of you, you can indicate your acceptance or acknowledgment by pressing alt-enter.
+Pressing alt-a will move the message to the "archive" folder.

 ### Missions